srobo-southampton/python-a-whirlwind-tour/python.md

 ### Euclidean distance calculator ###

-Write a program which uses `input` to take an X and a Y coordinate, and calculate the distance from (0, 0) to (X, Y).
+Write a program which uses `raw_input` (with `float` as above) to take an X and a Y coordinate, and calculate the distance from (0, 0) to (X, Y) using Pythagorus' Theorum.
 Put the code into an interpreter and run it.
 Does it do what you expected?

-(If you're having trouble with division not doing what you expect, try wrapping your `input`s in `float`s, as in the first exercise.)

 **Extension:** can you adapt the program to calculate the distance between any two points?